-The battery sector is one of the biggest consumers of cobalt as the production of lithium-ion batteries requires it.
+The battery sector is one of the biggest cobalt consumers, as lithium-ion battery production requires it.
 With this said, the cobalt market is rife with potential.
-Smartphones, computers, electric vehicles, and a long list of modern industries all require batteries.
+Smartphones, computers, electric vehicles, and many modern industries require batteries.

 While the rush for cobalt is steadily rising, the supply may be riddled with issues.
-Human rights abuses in the Democratic Republic of Congo (DRC), where most of the world’s cobalt is manufactured, have put a strain on its production.
+Human rights abuses in the Democratic Republic of Congo (DRC), where most of the world’s cobalt is manufactured, have strained its production.

-With all these factors considered, it is highly recommended that all potential investors conduct thorough research on cobalt supply, demand, and the various investment options available before joining the cobalt profit party.
+Considering all these factors, it is highly recommended that all potential investors conduct thorough research on cobalt supply, demand, and the various investment options available before joining the cobalt profit party.

 Table of Contents